bomonike/bomonike.github.io/plc.md

    * Quality?

 "Schedule Loss" is not part of OEE but is part of <a target="_blank" href="https://www.oee.com/teep/">TEEP (Total Effective Equipment Performance)</a>, a closely related measure which quantifies OEE against <strong>calendar hours</strong> rather than only against scheduled operating hours.
-A TEEP of 100% means that the operations have run with an OEE of 100% 24 hours a day and 365 days a year (100% loading).
+So a TEEP of 100% loading means unrelenting runs during all 24 hours each day and 365 days each year.
+This is used for robots.

 ## Sensors and Actuators